Treatment Options for Tennis Elbow

 Tennis elbow, also known as lateral epicondylitis, is a common condition that causes pain and discomfort on the outer part of the elbow.
 It typically results from repetitive motion or overuse of the forearm muscles.
 This leads to irritation or inflammation of the tendons connecting the forearm muscles to the lateral epicondyle (the bony prominence on the outside of the elbow).
 While it is often associated with playing tennis, this condition can affect anyone who performs repetitive arm motions, such as painters, carpenters, or office workers.

-If you are experiencing symptoms of tennis elbow, which may include pain, stiffness, or tenderness near the elbow, it’s important to seek effective treatment to alleviate the discomfort and promote healing.
+If you are experiencing symptoms of tennis elbow, which may include pain, stiffness, or tenderness near the elbow, seek effective treatment to alleviate the discomfort and promote healing.
 Below are several evidence-based treatment options commonly used to manage tennis elbow.

 - Rest and Activity Modification